aidh-aadil/sparky-bot/README.md

 - `random-element` : Get some information about a random element in the periodic table
 - `emoji-enlarge` : Enlarges an emoji based on a URL or a server emoji
 - `movie-info` : Fetch some information about a movie
+- `would-you-rather` : Get a random would you rather question

 ### Economy system